Analysis | Fox News’s Jennifer Griffin fully loses her patience with Fox’s Ukraine punditry

 “ … We have seen [Putin’s] own words, that he is talking in czarist terms, from a 19th-century view of imperial Russia,” Griffin said.
 “So what [Macgregor] just said was so distorted that I do feel our audience needs to know the truth.”

 Griffin went as far as to say Macgregor sounded like an “apologist” for Putin, and she suggested the things he has advocated bear blame for what we’re seeing today.
 (Macgregor served in President Donald Trump’s Defense Department and was his controversial nominee to be ambassador to Germany.
-He has also appeared on the Russian-owned network RT and advanced a version of the White replacement theory.)
+He has also appeared on the Russian-owned network RT and advanced a version of the white replacement theory.)

 “The kind of appeasement talk that Colonel MacGregor, who should know better — when he was in government, he was the one who was advising Trump to pull all troops out of Germany,” Griffin said.
 “That projection of weakness is what made Putin think he could move into a sovereign country like Ukraine.”